GNOME/librsvg/README.md

 **Asking questions:** Feel free to ask questions about using librsvg in the [desktop-devel-list][d-d-l] mailing list.

-**Programming languages:** There are bindings for librsvg in programming languages other than C.  FIXME: include links to the various bindings.
+**Programming languages:** Librsvg exports its API through [GObject Introspection][gi].
+This way, it is available in many programming languages other than C.  Please see your language binding's documentation for information on how to load the `Rsvg` namespace.

 Contributing to librsvg's development
 -------------------------------------